The Surprising Benefits of Shivering

 Why do you shiver?

-Shivering occurs after extended cold exposure to help the body maintain homeostasis—in other words, it keeps you alive when your body is freezing.
+Shivering can begin within seconds of significant cold exposure to help the body maintain homeostasis—in other words, it keeps you alive when your body is at risk of freezing.

 This evolutionary adaptation has kept humans alive throughout history, but because shivering is an autonomic response—meaning it happens without conscious control—it can feel unsettling.